 Access electronic reserves via Moodle.

-The libraries keep required course materials behind the circulation desk for short-term access.
+The libraries keep course materials behind the circulation desk for short-term access.
 Reserve books and dvds circulate to students for 3 hours with 2, 3-hour renewals, and to faculty for 7 days with 2, 7-day renewals.

-IMPORTANT: For e-book titles to be used in your courses, please ask that the e-book and/or a print version be purchased for reserve via the request form above.
+IMPORTANT: For e-book titles to be used in your courses, please ask that the e-book and/or a print version be purchased for reserve via the request form below.
 We "rent" and do not "own" most of the e-book titles in Tripod, and unless you request a specific title be purchased, the publisher may remove its availability in a "rent-able" e-version from our vendor.
 Simply linking to the Tripod record for an e-book in your Moodle course will not guarantee its continued availability, unless we specifically purchase it.
 If you wish to put an e-book on reserve that we don't already have in Tripod, you may request it through this form.
 Please be aware that not all books are available as e-books and not all e-books are available for library use.
 If you request an e-book and we cannot acquire it, we will acquire a print copy of the book.

 - You must research your requests in Tripod before completing this request form.
 You will be required to provide information from the Tripod records for materials already in the library.